Ali-Parandeh/Infrahack-Challenge-NR-TFL-Lifts-Availability/README.md

 - **Darren Russell** (Chief Digital Officer at Mott MacDonald)
 - **Nigel Watson** (CIO at North thumbrian Water Group)

-**We didn't just tackle one challenge but two challenges in only 48 hours!**
+**In only 48 hours, we tackled not one, but two challenges!**

 ---

 ### Problem 1 - Passengers with reduced mobility have no access to live lift or escalator information across the UK's train stations.

-Over a weekend we built a public accessibility API, to provide live information on lift and escalator operational status across every station in the UK to the public!
+Over a weekend we built a public accessibility API, to provide live information on lift and escalator operational status across every station in the UK to the public.
 This API can be used by journey planner apps such as [National Rail Enquiries](https://www.nationalrail.co.uk/) and [trainline](https://www.thetrainline.com/) to provide mobility friendly journey itineraries to passengers.

 See below for the technology stack we used to build the API and example implementation.
 ### Accessibility API Technology Stack
 <img alt="Public Accessibility API Implementation Example" src="Images/public-accessability-API-implementation-Example.png" width="1000">

-Within the 48 hours, we also developed a customer/maintainer dashboard that uses the API.
+During the same 48 hours, we also developed a customer/maintainer dashboard that uses the API.

 ### Demo of the Front-end dashboard
 <img alt="[Lift Dashboard Demo" src="Images/dashboard-demo.gif" width="1000">